formalsec/ECMA-SL/JS2ECMA-SL/README.md

 ###Compile Interpreter

-After the corret instalation of OCAML and the needed Lybraries, compile the program:
+After the correct instalation of OCAML and the needed Lybraries, compile the program:

 ```
 make